Ashley Furniture recalls thousands of loveseats, sofas, and recliners

-(WHTM) – Ashley Furniture is recalling 253,000 Party Time Power Loveseats, Sofas, and Recliners, due to a fire hazard.
+(WHTM) — Ashley Furniture is recalling 253,000 Party Time Power Loveseats, Sofas, and Recliners because of a fire hazard.

-According to the Consumer Product Safety Commission (CPSC), the recall is because “The power loveseats, sofas, and recliners’ cupholder with LED lighting can overheat, posing a fire hazard.”
+According to the Consumer Product Safety Commission, the recall is because “The power loveseats, sofas, and recliners’ cupholder with LED lighting can overheat, posing a fire hazard.”

 The company is aware of six reports of the cupholder overheating, causing fire and smoke damage.
 No injuries have been reported.